cadrian/yacjp/doc/main.md

 functions.
 The library provides a standard ("stdlib") \ref stdlib_memory "memory manager" but the user is free to provide her own.

+\defgroup json_hash Hash tables

+The library provides a general-purpose hash table.
+It is internally used by \ref json_object "JSON objects" but it may be used anywhere associative tables are needed.